pattonsgirl/Spring2020-CEG2170/Labs/Lab05/README.md

 Your functions should still have a return type of void.

 Your `main` needs to open a file called `input.txt`.
 You will need to copy the contents into the file and
 make sure it is in the same directory as your code.
-You should read two lines at a time and perform corresponding
+You should read one line at a time and perform corresponding
 operations until you run out of lines.
 For grading, we can test your code on a different input file, so it is
 important to not limit your loop to only your version of `input.txt`.